freistil/freistil-docker-drupal/README.md

 Creating a new build
 --------------------

-In order to create a new Docker build from this template, clone its repository and change the remote name to "upstream":
+In order to create a new Docker build from this template, clone its repository, leaving the "origin" remote blank:

-    git remote rename origin upstream
+    git clone -o upstream <URL>

 Create a new repository for your project and add it as your "origin" remote: